 - Press Windows + I to open Windows settings,

-- On right-hand side look and select printer,
+- On the right-hand side look and select printer,

 - Let the printer troubleshooter detect and fix the problems.